-The default quorum resource in a Windows 2008 or 2012 environment will vary depending on your configuration (number of nodes, shared disks, and so on).
+The default quorum resource will vary depending on your configuration (number of nodes, shared disks, and so on).
 The recommended quorum resource for GeoCluster is the Node and File Share Majority.
 There are other quorum types available.
 Review the following list to determine which quorum is appropriate for your environment.